limorigu/causal-inference-handbook/README.md

 # Credit
-The Causal Inference Handbook is joint effort by these [contributors](https://github.com/limorigu/causal-inf-handbook/graphs/contributors)
+The Causal Inference Handbook is a joint effort by these [contributors](https://github.com/limorigu/causal-inf-handbook/graphs/contributors)